MuthupandiPandiyan/ProductManagementWeb/README.txt

  7) After Adding quantity the product details listed in the my cart page.

  8) In the my cart page you can search the product by name in search bar.

+ 9) Use Logout button to exit from the application.(Redirected to Login Page)